 About Us

-Whether you’re a seasoned veteran, a student taking a games class, or anything in between, Tas Game Makers is for you.
+Whether you’re a seasoned professional, a student, a hobbyist, or just curious about games—Tas Game Makers is for you.

 Our Board

-TasGM is an incorporated association run by a board of community members.
-Our board members are all passionate about game making, and contribute a range of skillsets and perspectives.
+TasGM is an incorporated association run by a volunteer board of community members.

 President